 - Technical support and cash incentives are offered to owners and design teams for new construction, major renovation, and building addition projects.

 Enhanced incentives are offered through the Small Business Program.
-If your building has a monthly demand of 100 kW or less over a twelve month period, you may be eligible for a Walk-Through Energy Assessment (WTEA) and enhanced incentives.
-The WTEA and the installation of low cost measures (up to $250) will be completed at no additional cost by a Small Business Trade Ally of your choice.
+If your building has a monthly demand of 60 kW or less over a twelve month period, you may be eligible for a Quick Energy Check-Up (QEC) and enhanced incentives.
+The QEC and the installation of low cost measures (up to $250) will be completed at no additional cost by a Small Business Trade Ally of your choice.

 Businesses and institutions have access to technical and financial resources to improve lighting, upgrade heating, ventilation and controls systems and build high-performance buildings.
 Below is an example of a recently completed project at a local govenrnment facility.
 Delmarva Power supported the project with advice early in the process and cash incentives after the upgrades were completed, helping the customer save money, improve comfort and boost productivity.